hhandika/jd/README.md

 ## Installation

-To be able to run it in any directory, copy the executable to your path environment.
+To be able to run it in any directory, download the latest version in [the release page](https://github.com/hhandika/ezp/releases), extract, and copy the executable to your path environment.
 If have the Rust Package Manager installed in your system, you can install using cargo:

 ```Bash
 cargo install ezp